 Suddenly his new apprehension switched to anger.
 If this was a prank, then it was in stinking bad taste.
 If it wasn't, then he had already shown the King up as a deluded buffoon, which was probably high treason, and Montpurse as a bootlicker, which meant that all the generous aid promised to the newcomer would fail to appear.
 "Now, by death!"
 Snarling, the monarch charged his foe, and Durendal poked him on the belly.
 Four out of four.
 "Again!" roared the King, and the button of Durendal's foil flicked him again in exactly the same place.
 The royal chest was turning red, as if all the hair might start smoking soon.
 "By the dark, I'll not quit till I have laid steel on this whelp!
 On guard again, sirrah!"
 That was a threat.
 This was no friendly test of swordsmanship, it was rank intimidation.
 "It is spirituality, Your Majesty!" shouted one of the onlookers.
 "He is too fresh from the Forge for any man to beat him."
 Ambrose ignored that ingenious invention.
 He took eight hits before he admitted defeat and hauled off his mask.
 Inflamed and incandescently furious, he glared around the room as if searching for the least trace of a smile.
 The King was a stumblebum swordsman, and the Royal Guard were a gang of sycophants.
 Durendal saluted and removed his own mask.
-"Permission to withdraw, Your--"
+"Permission to withdraw, Your-" "No!

-"No!
 Put that on again, boy!
 Montpurse, let us see how you can fare against this superman."
 Sending Durendal a look that should have melted his bones, the Commander began to strip.
-Of course there could only be one ending to the coming match--he would have to lose almost as dramatically as his King had lost.
-Anything else would be a public admission that he was a liar and a toady.
+Of course there could only be one ending to the coming match-he would have to lose almost as dramatically as his King had lost.
+Anything else would be a public admission that he was a liar and a today.
 The new Blade could win at fencing, but he had lost a lot of powerful friends on his first night at court.

-The next day it was the Marquis's turn again.
+11 he next day it was the Marquis's turn again.
 He called in the tailors.
 His wife assisted the discussion with the air of a child given a new doll to dress.
 Durendal stood patiently while they draped swatches over him, trying to match his hair and eyes.
 When bidden, he went off and returned in various absurd apparels.
 And when the final decision on cut and color had been made, he said, "No." "What do you mean no?"
 Nutting snapped.

 "I will not wear that, my lord."
 "You are under oath to serve me!"
 "Yes, my lord.
 I have also been enchanted to serve you.
 But you do not buy a bulldog and harness it to a plow.
 You set it on bulls.
 My purpose is not to look pretty but to defend you, and I cannot fight in those garments."
 "Bah!
 You will never be required to fight.
 You know that."
 "Yes, my lord.
 Sadly, I do know that.
 But the conjurement does not, and it will not let me swaddle myself in a gabardine mattress cover."
 "Insolence!" snapped the Marquise.
-"Don't let him talk back to you like that, dearest."
+"Don't let him talk back to vou like that, dearest."
 "I will follow you naked, my lord, before I wear that tabard."
 Seeing that defiance was going to be stalemate, Durendal added, "May I presume to advise?"
 "What?"
 Nutting growled.
-"Something more like the livery of the Royal Guard.
-It is serviceable and appealing."
-The turd considered the suggestion, tugging his little beard.
-"You know, that idea has merit!
-My colors are blue and gold.
-Dearest, why don't we specify exactly the same design but with gold instead of silver?"
-The Marquise clapped her hands.
-"Why, he will look beautiful in that, my dear!"
-Fire and death!
-Durendal had been talking about the cut, not the heraldry.
-The Royal Guard would have a hundred apoplectic fits.